earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2017-01-25-flood04-USGS-Stream-Discharge-In-R.md

 ---
 layout: single
 title: "Plot Stream Discharge Data in R"
-excerpt: "This lesson walks through the steps need to download and visualize USGS Stream Discharge data in R to better understand the drivers and impacts of the 2013 Colorado floods."
+excerpt: "This lesson is a challenge exercise that asks you to use all of the skills used during the week 2 set of lessons in the earth analytics course.
+Here you will import data and subset it to create a final plot of stream discharge over time."
-authors: ['Leah Wasser', 'NEON Data Skills', 'Mariela Perignon']
+authors: ['Leah Wasser', 'NEON Data Skills']
 modified: '2017-04-21'
 category: [course-materials]
 class-lesson: ['hw-ggplot2-r']
 week: 2
-permalink: /course-materials/earth-analytics/week-2/plot-stream-discharge-timeseries-r/
+permalink: /course-materials/earth-analytics/week-2/plot-stream-discharge-timeseries-challenge-r/
 nav-title: 'Plot Stream Discharge Data R'
 sidebar:
   nav: